jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 - Can you use built-in data structures (lists, dicts, sets, tuples) effectively?
 - Have you written or understood basic unit tests?

-If you answered "no" to any, consider reviewing Python fundamentals first:
+If you answered 'no' to any, consider reviewing Python fundamentals first:
 - [Python Official Tutorial](https://docs.python.org/3/tutorial/)
 - [Harvard CS50’s Introduction to Programming with Python](https://cs50.harvard.edu/python/)
 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)